Using Docker Compose π³β

 Now that we have our testcase captured, run the test file.

-So no need to setup dependencies like mongoDB, web-go locally or write mocks for your testing.
+So no need to setup dependencies like postgres, web-go locally or write mocks for your testing.

-The application thinks it's talking to mongoDB π
+The application thinks it's talking to postgres π

 We will get output something like this: